MioKh/Anime-Tracker/README.md

 Honestly, I'm currently unsure about the approach to develop this application.
 I have a rough idea of using an array and an object constructor for the tracking system, but beyond that, I still need to figure it out.

 The main functionality seems relatively manageable, involving converting an array of objects into HTML elements and iterating through them.
 Additionally, I need to create a modal add button, which I could potentially implement using a constructor.
 I'll see how things progress and adjust accordingly.
 For now, this should be sufficient.

+Ok so I  made the simple functionality  now I need to create the modal and figure out how to make a object contsructer that takes the inputs from a a form inside the modal that shows when you press a button